 - However, there are other potential setups also.
 Make sure you keep your movement slow and controlled so as to avoid lifting off the pad.

 The row is another great weight exercise for biceps that doubles as an exercise for the muscles of the back.
-You can find cable row machines in many gyms, often right next to the lat pull-down machines.
+You can find cable row machines also called as rowing machines in many gyms, often right next to the lat pull-down machines.

 - Select the appropriate weight, place your feet against the foot pads, and grab the handle.